WALLA WALLA, Wash. -- From Wyoming to Wales to Whitman. From Nebraska to Northwestern to the Great Northwest.

 After completing his master's degree at the University of Wales in June, 1992, Feezell spent the next academic year at Wayland Baptist University.
 In addition to his duties as assistant baseball coach. he pursued post-graduate studies in education administration and teaching theory, served as an instructor in the physical education department, and created the university's first academic support program for athletes.

 Feezell is not the first member of his family to combine a strong interest in academics with playing and coaching baseball.
-His father Randolph Feezell, who played collegiate baseball at the University of Oklahoma, is a philosophy professor at Creighton University in Omaha, Neb., and an assistant baseball coach at Dana College in Blair, Neb.
+His father Randolph Feezell, who played collegiate baseball at the University of Oklahoma, is a philosophy professor at Creighton University in Omaha, Neb., who has worked as an assistant baseball coach at both Dana College and Hastings College in Nebraska.

-The younger Feezell said he relishes the prospect of coaching at Whitman, a school with high academic standards.
+In accepting his coaching position at Whitman, the younger Feezell said he "relished" the prospect of coaching at Whitman, a school with high academic standards.

-"My goals were to coach at a small school in a small town, and to be part of a strong school, one where academics is an integral part of the of the four-year experience," Feezell said.
+"My goals were to coach at a small school in a small town, and to be part of a strong school, one where academics is an integral part of the of the four-year experience," Feezell said at the time.
 "With Whitman, I feel like I discovered a gold mine.
 I love the place, the academics, the opportunity it presents, everything about it."

 "And finally, we have the support of the school itself.
 Good times will happen.
 It will take enthusiasm, energy and organization.
 These are things I bring to the table in plentitude."